sbrincat/spynal/docs/API_reference.rst

 ``analysis(data, labels, ...)``

-We strive to give our functions and variables succint but intuitive names.
+We strive to give our functions and variables intuitively obvious but succint names.

 Data types & Parameters
 -----------------------
-The basic data type used in Spynal is the simple Numpy ndarray (a multi-dimensional array type similar to Matlab arrays).
+The basic data type used in Spynal is the simple `Numpy ndarray <https://numpy.org/doc/stable/reference/generated/numpy.ndarray.html>`_
+(a multi-dimensional array type similar to Matlab arrays).
 No specialized variable types, and no complicated parameter structures are needed.
-To set options for analysis functions, we employ the standard Python keyword argument
+To set options for analysis functions, we employ the standard Python keyword argument syntax: ``param=value``.
-syntax: ``param=value``.
 Parameters are set to default values typical for the given analysis, but these can be overriden with custom values to meet users' needs:

 ``analysis(data, labels, extra_param1=value1, extra_param2=value2, ...)``

+In some cases, the parameter values can even be a user-provided *function*, to be used as a drop-in alternative to preset analysis methods (eg the statistic to compute for randomization stats).

 Flexible vectorized analysis
 ----------------------------